adieuadieu/retinal/README.md

 ## Troubleshooting

-### I keep getting a timeout error when deploying and it's really annoying.
+#### I keep getting a timeout error when deploying and it's really annoying.

+Indeed, that is annoying.
+I had the same problem, and so that's why it's now here in this troubleshooting section.
 This may be an issue in the underlying AWS SDK when using a slower Internet connection.
 Try changing the `AWS_CLIENT_TIMEOUT` environment variable to a higher value.
 For example, in your command prompt enter the following and try deploying again:

 ```bash
 export AWS_CLIENT_TIMEOUT=3000000
 ```

-### Wait, doesn't Sharp use libvips and node-gyp and therefore need to be compiled in an environment similar to the Lambda execution environment?
+#### Wait, doesn't Sharp use libvips and node-gyp and therefore need to be compiled in an environment similar to the Lambda execution environment?

 Yes; that is true.
 But, it's kind of annoying to have to log into an EC2 instance just to deploy this lambda function, so we've bundled a pre-built version of Sharp and add it to the deployment bundle right before deploying.
 You can take a look at it in `lib/sharp-*.tar.gz`